 Prepare, prepare, prepare

-Use the information you have gathered and build out a great interview guide to work from as the search advances.
+Use the information you have gathered both internally and externally, and build out a great interview guide to work from as the search advances.

 For interviews, establish questions that are both pertinent to the industry and your needs for the open position.
 Make sure you have some grasp of what answers are acceptable.
 (You may want to keep a list of key phrases to watch out for in conversations.)